matt-harris/outline/scss/base/readme.md

-Base folder holds the boilerplate code for the project e.g a reset, typography and print style.
+The base folder holds the boilerplate code for the project This can include reset styles, typography styles for the project and print style.